IBM to Kill DeveloperWorks Connections Site

-IBM describes the IBM Community website a “global network” where clients, partners, employees, and anyone else can connect with one another and “to help each other master IBM and related technologies, develop professional skills, and drive innovation in their respective industries.”
+IBM describes the IBM Community website as a “global network” where clients, partners, employees, and anyone else can connect with one another and “to help each other master IBM and related technologies, develop professional skills, and drive innovation in their respective industries.”
 This appears to be the most direct replacement for hosting the technical content that previously was shared on developerWorks.

 Big Blue describes IBM Support Content as a place that “spans the realm of support-team-generated technical content for primarily post-sales audiences.”
 The company says the site, which apparently it created with Drupal, offers a “strategic authoring and publishing environment” where users can browse “content types like: Troubleshooting articles, How-to documents, and even support-focused newsletters.”